firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * man    : Gives u all info about a command
  * mkdir  : Creates a directory
  * mkdir -p : Creating directories with subdirectories (mkdir nnn/lll/..)
+ * less   : Shows you large files
  * mv     : moves file to a directory / rename files/Directories
  * nano   :   File editor
  * nl     : enumerates the lines in a file
  * Openssl enc : Chiffrement des fichiers
  * Openssl enc -d : Dechiffrement des fichiers
- * paste -s : It merges the lines of a file into one line(with TAB delimeter)
+ * paste -s : It merges the lines of a file into one line(with TAB delimeter)(ex : paste -s name.txt lastname.txt age.txt)
  * paste -s -d : Yopu specify the delimeter(Ex : -d ' ')
  * pwd    : it outputs the current directory or the path of the directory you are currently in.
+ * printenv : It is used to display the values of environment variables. (ex : printenv USER)
+ * ps     : Shows the current running processes with the current user
+ * ps -e  : Shows all process on system regardless of the current user
  * rm     :   Remove a file
  * rm -r  : Remove a directory
  * rm -f  :  Force remove